EconomyLens.com

 US stock market indices are floating around record highs as America's economy shows resilience. ©AFP

-London (AFP) – US and European stock markets stalled or trimmed gains on Friday after a bullish week buoyed by US data and upbeat company earnings.
-New York — whose S&P 500 and Nasdaq Composite struck record highs on Thursday — mainly held on to gains but made little further headway.
-The Dow fell.
+New York (AFP) – US and European stock markets stalled or trimmed gains on Friday after a bullish week buoyed by US data and upbeat company earnings.
+New York — whose S&P 500 and Nasdaq Composite struck record highs on Thursday — made little further headway, while the Dow slid.

 Related

-In Europe, London’s blue-chip FTSE was up, though just under its all-time record reached on Tuesday.
+In Europe, London’s blue-chip FTSE was up though just under its all-time record reached on Tuesday.
 Paris was flat and Frankfurt slipped a little on profit-taking.
-Asian markets had closed higher — except for Tokyo, which was dragged down ahead of weekend upper-house elections that could spell trouble for Prime Minister Shigeru Ishiba.
+Asian markets closed higher except for Tokyo, which was dragged down ahead of weekend upper-house elections that could spell trouble for Japanese Prime Minister Shigeru Ishiba.

-The week’s strong performance in equities showed that worries — for now — were largely being set aside over US President Donald Trump’s threats of piling on further tariffs from August 1 if governments did not agree on trade deals.
-“With the president toning down his rhetoric, markets are quick to forget tariff risks and concentrate on the positives including a resilient US economy,” Kathleen Brooks, research director at trading firm XTB, said.
+The week’s strong performance in equities showed that worries were largely being set aside for now when it comes to US President Donald Trump’s threats of higher tariffs from August 1 if governments do not agree on trade deals.
+“With the president toning down his rhetoric, markets are quick to forget tariff risks and concentrate on the positives including a resilient US economy,” said Kathleen Brooks, research director at trading firm XTB.

-The overall optimism was fueled by data suggesting the US economy was still well, with no persuasive indication that the tariffs were pushing up inflation.
+The overall optimism was fueled by data suggesting the US economy was still well, with no persuasive indication that the tariffs were causing a surge in inflation.
 A June consumer price index report released this week “does not reveal tariff-induced price increases, but a closer look shows clear signs” they could be building, said Holger Schmieding, chief economist at Berenberg bank.
-“We expect (US) annual core inflation to approach 3.5 percent by year-end and the Fed to hold the policy rate at the 4.25-4.50 percent target range,” he said.
+“We expect (US) annual core inflation to approach 3.5 percent by year-end and the Fed to hold the policy rate at the 4.25-4.50 percent target range,” he said, referring to the US central bank.

 London – FTSE 100: UP 0.2 percent at 8,992.12 (close)